-I have a photo (must dig it out one day!) of when I was very little with pigtails, with my great grandfather in the garden.
-My great grandfather loved gardening.
-I am sitting right next to him in the vegetable patch, digging with a trowel in my hand and totally in my own zone.
+I have a photo (must dig it out one day!) taken when I was very little with pigtails, with my great grandfather in the garden.
+My great grandfather loved gardening. in the photo, I am sitting right next to him in the vegetable patch, digging with a trowel in my hand and totally in my own zone.
 Think it all makes sense now!

 Growing up my mum always grew her own vegetables and greens.
 We moved homes a few times during my childhood and one garden even had an avocado tree.
 We used to pick our own avocados, back in the days when these fruits were not in fashion!
 My mum used to whip them up with some milk and sugar and it was the most delicious dessert, creamy and light.

 My mum had a great kitchen garden where she grew a variety of vegetables with fruits like mangoes and mulberries too!
 I loved the fresh greens which were all harvested in season and so tasty.
 There were a lot of flowers and shrubs growing in our front garden when I was growing up, and the love for these remains with me till today.

 Once I started working, I felt my environment in the hospital labs was too clinical.
 So the first thing I did was to add some indoor plants to the lab, a few spider plants went a long way in bringing nature in where I worked.
 Spider plants are so undemanding making them one of the easiest plants to grow in your home or office … even if you forget to water them for weeks, just saying!

 My homes and gardens